minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

 The Dutch municipal and safety region borders get updated quite frequently, so there is a chance that a new set of GEOJson data will have to be created eventually.
-This section describes how generate this data with the correct projection applied.
+This section describes how to generate this data with the correct projection applied.

 ## Software requirements